Small permutation classes: Calculations

 \subsection{$(3,1)$-Alternations}

 In this subsection our aim is to give a lower bound on the growth rate of a class which contains arbitrarily long $(3,1)$-alternations.
 Recall that such an alternation may be divided by a single horizontal or vertical line into two parts, $A$ and $B$, so that $A$ consists of nonmonotone intervals of length three, each separated from every other by at least one point in part $B$, and every pair of points in part $B$ is separated by at least one of the intervals of part $A$.
-Consider $(3,1)$-alternation, $\pi$, of length at least $4m^4$.
+Consider a $(3,1)$-alternation, $\pi$, of length at least $4m^4$.
 By symmetry we may suppose that it can be separated by a vertical line into two such parts $A$ and $B$.
-By the Erd\H os-Szekeres Theorem, we then have there is a monotone subsequence of the intervals in part $A$ containing at least $m^2$ of them; let us suppose by symmetry that this subsequence is increasing.
+By the Erd\H os-Szekeres Theorem, there is a monotone subsequence of at least $m^2$ intervals in part $A$; let us suppose by symmetry that this subsequence is increasing.
 These nonmonotone intervals are then separated from each other by at least one point in part $B$.
 Applying the Erd\H os-Szekeres Theorem to those points we can find a monotone subsequence of length at least $m$.
-As each nonmonotone interval in part $A$ contains $21$, we have therefore concluded that every $(3,1)$-alternation of length at least $4m^4$ contains a (symmetry of a) subpermutation of length at least $3m$ which can be divided by a single vertical line into parts $A$ and $B$ in which: \begin{itemize} \item part $A$ consists of an increasing set of intervals order isomorphic to $21$, each separated from every other by at least one point in part $B$ and \item part $B$ consists of a monotone set of points, each separated from every other by at least one interval in $A$. \end{itemize} The following proposition then follows immediately.
+As each nonmonotone interval in part $A$ contains $21$, we have therefore concluded that every $(3,1)$-alternation of length at least $4m^4$ contains a (symmetry of a) subpermutation of length at least $3m$ which can be divided by a single vertical line into parts $A$ and $B$ in which: \begin{itemize} \item part $A$ consists of an increasing set of intervals order isomorphic to $21$, each separated from every other by at least one point in part $B$ and \item part $B$ consists of a monotone set of points, each separated from every other by at least one interval in $A$, \end{itemize} as shown in Figure~\ref{fig-li-ld}.